ARM-software/arm-trusted-firmware/docs/user-guide.rst

    BL2U image.
 In this case, the BL2U in the ARM Trusted Firmware will not be built.

+- ``BL2_AT_EL3``: This is an optional build option that enables the use of BL2 at EL3 execution level.

 -  ``BL31``: This is an optional build option which specifies the path to BL31 image for the ``fip`` target.
 In this case, the BL31 in the ARM Trusted Firmware will not be built.